aldogarza/aldogarza/README.md

-# Aldo Garza - Programador y Artista Digital
+# Aldo Garza - Programmer and Digital Artist

-¡Hola!
-Soy Aldo Garza, un apasionado programador y artista digital con sede en Monterrey, Nuevo León, México.
-Aquí encontrarás una visión general de mis intereses y habilidades.
+Hello!
+I'm Aldo Garza, a passionate programmer and digital artist based in Monterrey, Nuevo León, Mexico.
+Here you'll find an overview of my interests and skills.

-## Acerca de mí
+## About Me

-- 🎨 Artista digital y modelador 3D.
+🎨 Digital artist and 3D modeler.
-- 💻 Programador.
+💻 Programmer.
-- 🧠 Apasionado por la inteligencia artificial.
+🧠 Passionate about artificial intelligence.
-- 🖥️ Experto en gestión de proyectos.
+🖥️ Project management expert.

-## Tecnologías y Herramientas
+## Technologies and Tools

-Aquí hay algunas de las tecnologías y herramientas con las que trabajo:
+Here are some of the technologies and tools I work with:

-- 🐍 Python
+🐍 Python
-- 📝 C++
+📝 C++
-- 🎨 Blender
+🎨 Blender
-- 🖋️ Adobe Creative Suite (Photoshop, Illustrator, etc.)
+🖋️ Adobe Creative Suite (Photoshop, Illustrator, etc.)
-- 🕹️ Godot Engine
+🕹️ Godot Engine
-- 🎮 Unreal Engine
+🎮 Unreal Engine
-- 🛒 eCommerce
+🛒 eCommerce

-## Contacto
+## Contact

-Puedes contactarme a través de mi correo electrónico: aldogarzaramirez@gmail.com
+You can reach me via email: aldogarzaramirez@gmail.com

-¡Gracias por visitar mi perfil de GitHub
+Thank you for visiting my GitHub profile!